Table of Contents

 • Cost-effective.
 Making tortillas can be more cost-effective than purchasing pre-made ones, and you ensure clean and healthy ingredients!

-• baking powder
+• 1 teaspoon baking powder

-• salt
+• 1 teaspoon salt

-How to Make Tortillas
+How to Make Flour Tortillas

 1. DOUGH.
 In a medium bowl, mix 2 cups of flour, baking powder, and salt with a whisk or wooden spoon.
 Add melted butter and warm water and mix with your hands until combined.

-• Add more flour if needed 1 tablespoon at a time, but the dough should be a little sticky.
+• Add more flour if needed 1 tablespoon at a time, but the dough texture should be a little sticky.
 Let dough rest for 10 minutes.

 3. ROLL.
 While the skillet is heating up, portion the dough into 12 dough balls of equal portions.
 On a lightly floured surface, use a pastry roller (or rolling pin) to roll each ball out into a circle about 8 inches wide.